Deliberative assembly: Legislative body

 A legislative body, which is a legally established public lawmaking body.
 It consists of representatives chosen by the electorate.
 Examples include national legislatures such as parliaments, and local government councils such as state legislatures, regional assemblies and city councils.

 Board

 A board, which is an administrative, managerial, or quasi-judicial body.
 A board derives its power from an outside authority that defines the scope of its operations.
 Examples include an organized society's or company's board of directors and government agency boards like a board of education.

 Rights of members

-A member of a deliberative assembly has the right to attend meetings, and make and second motions, speak in debate, and vote.
+A member of a deliberative assembly has the right to attend meetings and make and second motions, speak in the debate, and vote.
 Organizations may have different classes of members (such as regular members, active members, associate members, and honorary members), but the rights of each class of membership must be defined (such as whether a "member" in a class has the right to vote).
-There may also be ex officio members, or persons who are members by virtue of some other office or position they hold.
+There may also be ex officio members or persons who are members under some other office or position they hold.
 Ex officio members have the same rights as other members.